-To select which fixtures or dimmer channels you want to control, you use the Fixture Select buttons in the Fixtures window.
-You can also select items using Layout windows, see Layouts (Section 7.5).
+To select which fixtures or dimmer channels you want to control, you use the Fixture Select buttons.
 You can select fixtures or dimmers individually, or several at once.
 You can also put fixtures into Groups (Section 7.4) which allow you to quickly select different combinations of fixtures.